-- Develop a conservation plan for the targeted species suite. - As identified in the conservation plan, flood-irrigation will be applied in an amount and at a time to meet the targeted wildlife need. - States will apply general criteria from the NRCS National Conservation Practice Standard Wetland Wildlife Habitat Management (Code 644) and additional criteria as required by the NRCS State Office - Targeted species must be listed on the State Wildlife Action Plan or as State Endangered, State Threatened, State Sensitive (or similar designation). - Appropriate locations for this enhancement will be provided by the NRCS State Office (NRCS State Office will base locations on current distribution of the targeted species and potential expansion into adjacent habitat for the target species.
+- Develop a conservation plan for the targeted species suite. - As identified in the conservation plan, flood-irrigation will be applied in an amount and at a time to meet the targeted wildlife need. - Targeted species must be listed on the State Wildlife Action Plan or as State Endangered, State Threatened, State Sensitive (or similar designation). - Appropriate locations for this enhancement will be provided by the NRCS State Office (NRCS State Office will base locations on current distribution of the targeted species and potential expansion into adjacent habitat for the target species.
 Other agencies used to provide habitat outside of the current distribution of the target species.)